jmucchiello/stacklands-enemydifficulty/README.md

 by dropping red cards on villagers.
 But, you can move annoying enemies to wherever you would like to fight them (or avoid fighting them).
 It also allows you to drag strange portals and pirate ships.

-# Start New Round Changes
-These setting affect the game as soon as you change them unless you start a new game with the mod installed.

-When you hit Start New Round, you can put the Strength Modifier setting in the save file.
-From then until you start a new run again, that save file ignores the Mod Options Settings and uses the settings in the save file.
-When you load the save file, a notification informs you what the current multiplier is and whether that information came from the save file or the Mod Options.

 # ChangeLog
 1.0.0 Release